jhenstridge/www.jamesh.id.au/content/blog/2006/politics-imitates-the-simpsons.md

 ---

   -------------------------------------------------------------------------- ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-    [John Howard](http://www.abc.net.au/news/newsitems/200609/s1741675.htm): You know what really aggravazes me?
+    [JohnHoward](http://www.abc.net.au/news/newsitems/200609/s1741675.htm): You know what really aggravazes me?
 It\'s them immigants.
 They wants all the benefits of living in ~~Springfield~~ Australia, but they ain\'t even bother to learn themselves the language.
-    [Kim Beazley](http://www.abc.net.au/news/newsitems/200609/s1739588.htm): Hey, those are exactly my sentimonies.
+    [KimBeazley](http://www.abc.net.au/news/newsitems/200609/s1739588.htm): Hey, those are exactly my sentimonies.
   -------------------------------------------------------------------------- ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 ::: {align="right"}